Jazz FM (UK): jazzfm.com Playlist

-The jazzfm.com DAB service and website relayed one stream of a mixture of smooth jazz and funk music in the daytime and traditional and mainstream jazz music in the evening without DJs at 64kbit/s Windows Media Audio 9 format in stereo for free and at a higher bitrate through a subscription to RealMusic.
-Until 16 June 2008 the free bitrate streamed at 32kbit/s.
+The jazzfm.com DAB service and website relayed one stream of a mixture of smooth jazz and funk music in the daytime and traditional and mainstream jazz music in the evening without DJs at 64 kbit/s Windows Media Audio 9 format in stereo for free and at a higher bitrate through a subscription to RealMusic.
+Until 16 June 2008 the free bitrate streamed at 32 kbit/s.
 The jazzfm.com radio station on DAB was relayed at 128 kbit/s joint stereo MPEG-1 Audio Layer II encoding.
 At the top of each hour, a news bulletin produced and provided by Sky News Radio was broadcast.

 The website however, used to have two dedicated stations, the Red Room and the Blue Room.
 The Blue Room played more smooth jazz and funk.
 The Blue Room feed was the one that was played on the Sky and DAB feeds as smooth jazz is more commercially viable and popular with listeners.
 From March 2006 the Blue Room used to carry advertising immediately after the news bulletin, though this was dropped later in its life.
 The Red Room played all styles of modern jazz from the 1950s up to the present day.
 The Red Room's jazz output was continuous and uninterrupted, without advertising or news bulletins.
 Neither station has DJs on its output.